cabraham/Books/designingdataintensiveapplications.md

 This means that additional partitioning for those hot keys may need to happen to distribute the load.

 There are a choice of tools available that handle these scenarios, each approaching the problem slightly differently.

+#### Map-Side Joins

+Reduce-side joins perform the actual join logic in the reducers.
+The advantage here is that the reducer does not have to worry about the input data because the mappers take care of it.

+If however you *can* make assumptions about the input data, then it's possible to do a map-side join.
+With a map-side join, there are no reducers and no sorting (because it's assumed to be implicit in the input).

+##### Broadcast hash joins

+This type of map-side join can be used when the dataset is small enough to be fit into the memory of each of the mappers.

+It's called *broadcast* because all partitions have the same small dataset in its entirety in memory.

+##### Partitioned hash joins

+This type of map-side join requires that the joining data is partitioned in the same way as the mappers.
+This is also known as *bucketed map joins*.

+This is often used when the input is coming from previous MapReduce steps that already performed the grouping.

+##### Map-side merge joins

+Another variant of map-side joins where the input dataset is not only partitioned in the same way, but also sorted based on the same key.